stvhay/trusted-firmware-a/docs/getting_started/build-options.rst

    that do not implement FEAT_MTPMU.
 For more information on FEAT_MTPMU, check the latest Arm ARM.

+-  ``DRTM_SUPPORT``: Boolean to enable support for Dynamic Root of Trust for Measurement (DRTM).
+Defaults to disabled.

 -  ``DYN_DISABLE_AUTH``: Provides the capability to dynamically disable Trusted Board Boot authentication at runtime.
 This option is meant to be enabled only for development platforms. ``TRUSTED_BOARD_BOOT`` flag must be set if this